LIS

 c.
 Chemical usage and safety.

-4. Applied sciences - minimum of 40 hours of instruction: Anatomy, physiology, and histology.
+4. Applied sciences - minimum of 40 hours of instruction, to include anatomy, physiology, and histology.

 5. Shampooing, rinsing, and scalp treatments for all hair types, including textured hair - minimum of 25 hours of instruction: